 Critical Care Medicine does not provide outpatient services, but may be reached at (614) 722-3435 for phone consultation or information, Mon. through Fri.
 8 am – 4:30 pm.

 The Division of Critical Care Medicine is a leading presence in the field of critical care research.
 Two tenure-track faculty members (Drs.
 Mark Hall, and Jennifer Muszynski) form a core of researchers focused on the immunobiology of critical illness.
-Learn more about our Critical Care Medicine Research.

 Nicole O'Brien, MD, Awarded Fulbright Scholarship

 Nicole O'Brien, MD, physician in the Division of Critical Care Medicine and director of the Global Health Certificate Program at Nationwide Children's, is the recipient of a prestigious Fulbright Scholarship.
-The Fulbright Scholarhip will allow Dr. O'Brien to further her clinical research and international health endeavors by studying the epidemiology, treatment and outcomes of pediatric traumatic brain injury in the Democratic Republic of Congo in Africa.
+The Fulbright Scholarship will allow Dr. O'Brien to further her clinical research and international health endeavors by studying the epidemiology, treatment and outcomes of pediatric traumatic brain injury in the Democratic Republic of Congo in Africa.

 Intervention increased appropriate antibiotic use in pediatric ICU